emilianavt/VSeeFaceManual/README.md

 The reason it is currently only released in this way, is to make sure that everybody who tries it out has an easy channel to give me feedback.

+## Terms of use

+You can use VSeeFace to stream or do pretty much anything you like.
+Please just do not give anybody a copy directly or pass the download link around.
+It's still very much in development, so I want every user to be able to find updates and give feedback easily.
+If somebody is interested, you can just point them to this page.